Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Introduction

 \section{Introduction}

 Market beta is a statistical measure of assets’ sensitivity to the overall market.
 This measure plays a central role as the systemic risk measurement in financial applications such as asset pricing, risk management, and portfolio allocation \citep{fama2004capital,perold2004capital}.
 Thus, the characteristic of the market beta is a primary concern in empirical finance.
 Especially, several empirical studies reported that market betas vary over time \citep{bos1984empirical, breen1989economic, hansen1987role, keim1986predicting}.
 To account for the time-varying property, low- and high-frequency finance modeling approaches have been independently adopted.
 In the low-frequency financial modeling approach, we often employ discrete-time series regression models in either a non-parametric or parametric framework based on low-frequency data such as daily, weekly, and monthly return data.
 For example, \citet{fama1973risk} used a rolling window regression approach with the ordinary least square (OLS) method, and \citet{black1992uk} employed the state-space model by using the Kalman filter method.
-In addition, to account for market beta dynamics, several studies proposed auto-regressive time series models, such as generalized auto-regressive conditional heteroskedasticity (GARCH) model-type structures \citep{engle2016dynamic, gonzalez1996time, koutmos1994time, ng1991tests}.
+In addition, to account for market beta dynamics, several studies proposed autoregressive time series models, such as generalized autoregressive conditional heteroskedasticity (GARCH) model-type structures \citep{engle2016dynamic, gonzalez1996time, koutmos1994time, ng1991tests}.
 In contrast, \citet{bollerslev2016roughing} showed that incorporating high-frequency financial data offers more benefits while capturing beta dynamics.
 Specifically, intraday data provide accurate estimations with sufficient data even within a short time period.
 To exploit this property, several non-parametric market beta estimators based on high-frequency data under continuous-time series regression models have been developed.
 For example, \citet{ barndorff2004econometric} employed the OLS method by calculating a ratio of the integrated covariance between assets and systematic factors to the integrated variation of systematic factors.
-See also \citet{andersen2006realized, li2017adaptive, reiss2015nonparametric}. \citet{mykland2009inference} further computed the market beta as the aggregation of market betas estimated over local blocks. \citet{ait2020high} proposed an integrated beta approach, using spot market betas in the absence of market microstructure noise, and \citet{andersen2021recalcitrant} investigated intraday variation of spot market betas.
-Recently, \citet{chen2018inference} introduced the non-parametric inference for nonlinear volatility functionals of general multivariate It\^o semimartingales, in a high-frequency and noisy setting.
-They do not allow any dependent structure for the microstructure noise.
-However, several studies indicated that the microstructure noise has dependent structures \citep{hautsch2013preaveraging, jacod2019estimating, li2020dependent, li2020robust, li2022remedi}.
+See also \citet{andersen2006realized, li2017adaptive, mykland2006anova, reiss2015nonparametric}. \citet{mykland2009inference} further computed the market beta as the aggregation of market betas estimated over local blocks. \citet{ait2020high} proposed an integrated beta approach, using spot market betas in the absence of market microstructure noise, and \citet{andersen2021recalcitrant} investigated intraday variation of spot market betas. \citet{jacod2013quarticity} introduced the non-parametric inference for nonlinear volatility functionals of general multivariate It\^o semimartingales in a high-frequency, but without the presence of noise.
+Recently, \citet{chen2018inference} extended this non-parametric inference to contexts with the presence of microstructure noise.
+They do not allow for any dependent structure of the microstructure noise on the true latent price, nor do they account for its autocorrelation.
+However, several studies indicated that the microstructure noise is not only dependent on the true latent price but also exhibits autocorrelation \citep{hautsch2013preaveraging, jacod2019estimating, li2020dependent, li2022remedi, li2023robust}.
 Thus, to measure the market beta accurately, we need to develop a robust realized beta estimation procedure.